Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 When thinking about the emission reduction goal, I could think of three different types of goals.

-Minimize emissions for the voyage, regardless of net profit.
+•	Minimize emissions for the voyage, regardless of net profit.

-Maximize net profit while keeping emissions under a certain threshold Adding some emission penalty in the equation and then doing the calculation to identify the shaft speed to maximize net profit with considering the added cost.
+•	Maximize net profit while keeping emissions under a certain threshold.

+•	Adding some emission penalty in the equation and then doing the calculation to identify the shaft speed to maximize net profit with considering the added cost.

 Before we do any emission analysis, let’s create a new column for emission, which is derived from the main engine fuel consumption.
 To do that, we need to know the carbon intensity of the fuel oil used.
 Since the fuel type and carbon intensity data were not provided to us, let’s assume that the vessel is using Heavy Fuel Oil (HFO) and the Carbon intensity of the fuel is 3.114 MT CO2 / MT HFO.
 While the carbon intensity of fuel can vary based on fuel composition, energy content (calorific value), and engine efficiency, the variation is fairly narrow, and the number we chose would be very close in most situations.